scheids1/PUI2017_rls672/HW11_rls672/README.md

 **Assignment 2**

-In class, I worked with Matt S. I compared with a few people as well, but couldn’t get animation to work.
+In class, I worked with Matt S.